Furniture

 Linzi Coppick

-Forme UK
+FORME UK

 Having graduated from Middlesex University Linzi joined cutting edge retail design company Crighton.
 A chance of a lifetime lead her away to join the lone Sir Terence Conran who was embarking on a gastronomic journey with restaurants in Butlers Wharf and the now infamous Quaglinos.
 Another opportunity ‘too good to refuse’ came in the guise of co-founding United Designers for seven years producing some highly regarded design projects within the hospitality industry.
 In 2008, Linzi joined Forme UK to assist in establishing the leisure and lifestyle sector.